Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Fitting into the everyday family lifestyle

 And… cue drooling.
 Here’s another example of a food brand using their Facebook cover photo to inspire watering mouths and cravings all over.
 Sugaree’s bakery does that very well, choosing perfectly coiffed food and plenty of color, to create inviting food photography that probably inspires pilgrimages to their bakery.
 Indeed, this photo does take the cake, doesn’t it?
 (Sorry, alllmost made it through without a pun!)

 Who knew tea could be so fun?
 That’s the idea behind The Tea Spot, which always has a great time with its Facebook cover photos.
 This one’s a great example, using color gradients and a sense of movement – can’t you just feel the tea, falling in a fan across the table? – to help you feel and experience a product that you can actually feel and experience.
 Yet.
 Because not you want to go get some, amiright?

 Best in class for: Adding dimension

 In today’s environment, some of the best advertising is unconventional: Hit consumers with the unexpected, and you have a better chance of catching their attention.
 Adfreak knows this well, as they also know that unbuttoning the corporate personality resonates well with audiences.
 So, they do both with their cover photo, which displays both their humor and their company culture.

 Best in class for: Unbuttoned personality

 Sometimes, it’s necessary to highlight your unique selling points, as is the case with Innovative Global Vision.
-While the name doesn’t immediately tell you everything the company does, its Facebook cover photo sure does: Using simple imagery and clear words, you immediately understand the company’s offering: social media, SEO, video production, and other digital media for your brand.
+While the name doesn’t immediately tell you everything the company does, its Facebook cover photo sure does: Using simple imagery and clear words, you immediately understand the company’s offering: website design, digital marketing, video production, and other essential services for your brand.

 Best in class for: Stating the non-obvious